Last updated date: March 27, 2026 | 4:43 pm

 What are the two types of corporations?

-The most apparent advantage of a corporation is all stockholders have limited liability in
+The most apparent advantage of a corporation is that all stockholders have limited liability

-the business, which means their assets are protected.
+for the business's debts, meaning their assets are protected.

 Corporations can often deduct a wide range of business